ETCLabs/sACN/docs/pages/using_receiver.md

 Each source has a _Component Identifier_ (CID), which is a UUID that is unique to that source.
 The CID should be used as a primary key to differentiate sources.
 Sources also have a descriptive name that can be user-assigned and is not required to be unique.
 This source data is provided in the
-#SacnFoundSource struct in the sources found callback, the #SacnHeaderData struct in the universe
+#SacnHeaderData struct in the universe data callback, as well as in the #SacnLostSource struct in
-data callback, as well as in the #SacnLostSource struct in the sources lost callback.
+the sources lost callback.

 ### Priority